WSMorrison/The_Dangerous_Maze/README.md

 # Credits

--Code Institute Python Essentials lessons for the bulk of my understanding of how Python works.
+- Code Institute Python Essentials lessons for the bulk of my understanding of how Python works.
 [Code Institute](https://codeinstitute.net/ie/)
--Code Institute instructor Simen Daehlin for almost everything else.
-[Simen Daehlin Github](https://github.com/Eventyret) -Code Institute mentor Jubrile Akolade provided guidance on where to focus time building project and an almost infinite amount of other support.
+- Code Institute instructor Simen Daehlin for almost everything else.
+[Simen Daehlin Github](https://github.com/Eventyret)
+- Code Institute mentor Jubrile Akolade provided guidance on where to focus time building project and an almost infinite amount of other support.
--Code to import Googles sheets is used and implemented as shown and explained in Code Institute lessons, specifically the "Love Sandwiches Walkthrough Project, Getting Set Up, Connecting to our API with Python lesson."
+- Code to import Googles sheets is used and implemented as shown and explained in Code Institute lessons, specifically the "Love Sandwiches Walkthrough Project, Getting Set Up, Connecting to our API with Python lesson."
 On request.
--W3Schools for help with some data structures and methods.
-[W3Schools](https://www.w3schools.com/python/) -Information on clearing the screens on different operating systems found [here.](https://www.geeksforgeeks.org/clear-screen-python/)
+- W3Schools for help with some data structures and methods.
+[W3Schools](https://www.w3schools.com/python/)
+- Information on clearing the screens on different operating systems found [here.](https://www.geeksforgeeks.org/clear-screen-python/)
--Information and ideas that inspired using ASCII assigments and the random.randint() method in a specific range to return a random letter was found [here.](https://stackoverflow.com/questions/2823316/generate-a-random-letter-in-python)
+- Information and ideas that inspired using ASCII assigments and the random.randint() method in a specific range to return a random letter was found [here.](https://stackoverflow.com/questions/2823316/generate-a-random-letter-in-python)
--Information on using the .join() method to creat strings free of brackets and single quotes for use as part of string literals was found [here.](https://bobbyhadz.com/blog/python-remove-square-brackets-from-list)
+- Information on using the .join() method to creat strings free of brackets and single quotes for use as part of string literals was found [here.](https://bobbyhadz.com/blog/python-remove-square-brackets-from-list)